Sirhalimi/sirhalimi/README.md

 ### IsThatWorth

-A purchase decision intelligence platform designed to answer a simple question:
+A purchase decision intelligence platform built to answer one question:

 **Is this actually worth buying?**

-It combines price intelligence, alternatives, timing, confidence, and decision logic.
+Price intelligence, alternatives, timing, confidence, and decision logic.

 `Next.js` `FastAPI` `PostgreSQL` `AI` `Data`